Are you Consuming or Creating?

 Or at least that’s the case for an entrepreneur.

-That’s what entrepreneurs do, they create things.
-Whether this is in the form of a business, a product, or a service doesn’t matter – “entrepreneur” is synonymous with “creator.”
+Entrepreneurs create things, whether in the form of a business, a product, or a service. ” Entrepreneur” is synonymous with “creator.”

-Don’t get me wrong, in this day and age just about everyone has some sort of email responsibility.
+Don’t get me wrong, in this day and age, just about everyone has some sort of email responsibility.
 But is that really what’s going to make you successful?
 Chances are probably not.
-Sure it may allow you to build relationships that in turn create opportunities, but until you actually create something, that’s all that you’ve got – opportunity.

 Think about your typical day (this applies to both entrepreneurs and employees).
 How much of each day do you spend creating vs. consuming?